AbulSyed/post-pwa/README.md

   - We need to secure our push subscription, ensuring push notification can only be sent by authenticated backends
 - We will then send a request to the server url, the server will respond with message to the users browser
 - Finally we need to listen out for message sent, with service worker to be displayed onto the browser

+### Creating push subscription
+- The subscribe() method of the PushManager interface subscribes to a push service.
+- It returns a Promise that resolves to a PushSubscription object containing details of a push subscription & creates a new push subscription.
+- Useful reading on PushManager.subscribe() https://developer.mozilla.org/en-US/docs/Web/API/PushManager/subscribe

 ## Install the dependencies
 ```bash